A Comprehensive Guide to Sustainable Fabrics

 Plant-based natural fibers are some of the oldest materials used by humans, but throughout the last century has been largely replaced by synthetic fibers, which makes up the vast majority of clothing today.

-Concerns include land and water requirements, use of chemicals like fertilizers and pesticides, and ethical labor.
+Agricultural concerns include land and water requirements, use of chemicals like fertilizers and pesticides, and ethical labor.
 Natural animal-based fibers create their own set of potential issues, namely humane treatment and environmental impacts.

 Methods used during the manufacture of natural fiber fabrics are also important to determine the sustainability of clothing and other textiles made from these natural materials.
-Ideally this involves non-toxic processes with a low environmental impact.
-When considering end of life for these goods, those made from natural fibers hold the ultimate edge over synthetic materials.
-Products made from raw materials that grow in nature are biodegradable, while the latter are incinerated or dumped in landfills, possibly generating toxic byproducts.
+Ideally this involves non-toxic processes, free from hazardous chemicals, with a low environmental impact.

 There are numerous types of natural fibers used in textiles, from everyday materials such as cotton to those you have probably never heard of.
-Any of these plant-based fabrics are made from cellulose, a polysaccharide (a carbohydrate compound) that is obtained from plant fibers, usually bark, wood pulp, plant stalks, or leaves.
+Any of these plant-based fabrics are made from cellulose, a polysaccharide (carbohydrate compound) that is obtained from plant fibers, usually bark, wood pulp, plant stalks, or leaves.

 Let’s review the most common types of natural fabric you will encounter and what to look for when purchasing.